WICG/trust-token-api/README.md

   trust-token: {
     type: 'send-srr',
     issuer: <issuer>,
-    refresh: false | true
+    refresh: {none, refresh}
   }
   ...
 });
 ```

 The SRR will be added as a new request header `Sec-Signed-Redemption-Record`.
 This option to Fetch is only usable in the top-level document.
-If there are no SRRs available and `refresh` is set, then the `srr-token-redemption` fetch is performed to the issuer.
+If there are no SRRs available and `refresh` is set, then a token redemption will be performed to the issuer (similar to `srr-token-redemption`) and the newly received SRR will be attached to this fetch.

 ### Extension: Trust-Bound Keypair and Request Signing

 An additional extension to the Trust Attestation allows us to ensure the integrity of the SRR, fetch data, and other headers by associating the SRR with a public/private keypair on the browser.
 This integrity allows the SRR and signed data to be passed around via third parties while preventing manipulation of the data.
 This is particularly useful in cases like ads and CDNs where the intermediary parties may not be fully trusted.
 This keypair is bound to the SRR (and the original token redemption) so that the browser can sign arbitrary request data with the private key and transfer trust to the request from the token.

-In order to achieve this, the browser generates the public/private keypair at redemption time, and includes the hash of the public key in the redemption request to the token issuer, which is included in the `ClientData` portion of the SRR.
+In order to achieve this, the browser generates the public/private keypair at redemption time, and includes the hash of the public key in the redemption request to the token issuer, which is also included in the `ClientData` portion of the SRR.
 The keypair is then stored in new first-party storage only accessible via these APIs.

 An additional parameter to the Fetch API then allows the browser to include a signature over the SRR, request data, and additional request headers (specified using a new opt-in header), using the browser's private key associated with the SRR: